HMCS Tecumseh

 HMCS Tecumseh is a Canadian Forces Naval Reserve division (NRD) located in Calgary, Alberta.
 Dubbed a stone frigate, HMCS Tecumseh is a land-based naval training establishment crewed by part-time sailors and also serves as a local recruitment centre for the Royal Canadian Navy (RCN).
 It is one of 24 naval reserve divisions located in major cities across Canada.

 Namesake

 HMCS Tecumseh is named after the Shawnee warrior and chief, who became the primary leader of a large, multi-tribal confederacy in the early 19th century.
-Tecumseh is honoured in Canada as a hero and military commander who played a major role in Canada's successful repulsion of an American invasion in the War of 1812, which, among other things, eventually led to Canada's Confederation in 1867 with the British North America Act.
+Tecumseh is honoured in Canada as a hero and military commander who played a major role in Canada's successful repulsion of several American invasions during the War of 1812, which, among other things, eventually led to Canadian Confederation in 1867.
+The name also harkens to HMS Tecumseth, a 175-ton schooner warship which operated on the Upper Great Lakes 1815-1831.
+A reproduction of her was built in 1992 at the historic dockyard in Penetanguishene, Ontario, which was the vessels base of operations during most of her service.